schmaustech/quay-quickstart-blog/README.md

 $ cat ~/pull-secret.json | jq ".auths += {`cat ~/quay-secret.json`}" > ~/quay-merged-pull-secret.json
 ~~~

-Now we have a quay-merged-pull-secret.json file which contains the credentials to pull images from Quay.io for OpenShift and also have credentials to push those images into our local Quay openshift4 repository.
+Now we have a quay-merged-pull-secret.json file which contains the credentials to pull images from Quay.io for OpenShift and also have credentials to push/pull those images into our local Red Hat Quay openshift4 repository.
 Before we can actually execute the mirroring though we need to set a few more variables to tell the mirror command what release we are mirroring, the local registry and repository name and where to retrieve those images from along with our quay-merged-pull-secret.json:

 ~~~bash
 $ OCP_RELEASE=4.10.10